 In a past role, I supported an executive with digital marketing materials for events.
 Our firm hosted a number of networking events as well as a large annual meeting.
 At any given time, we would have invites out for two or three events and sometimes there was overlap in invitees.
-Meaning, communication could easily get muddy.
+Meaning that communication could easily get muddy.

 Then I learned a trick that forever changed my email efficiency.

 In our event communications, whether via email or event website, we would always include a hyperlink to the event host’s email.